elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 1. Create the domain name.
     You need to create a domain name to access the different services in your environment.
 You will need to set up the following DNS entries.

-    - Point these domains to the Workload Cluster Ingress Controller (this step is done during Compliant Kubernetes Apps installation):
+    - Point these domains to the Workload Cluster Ingress Controller (this step is done during Welkin Apps installation):
       - `*.$DOMAIN`
-    - Point these domains to the Management Cluster Ingress Controller (this step is done during Compliant Kubernetes Apps installation):
+    - Point these domains to the Management Cluster Ingress Controller (this step is done during Welkin Apps installation):
       - `*.ops.$DOMAIN`
       - `dex.$DOMAIN`
       - `grafana.$DOMAIN`